lucianhanga/docu/mongodb/mongodb.md

 ## Update a document

-The update function it takes  two arguments—the first specifying the criteria to find the document we want to update, and the second providing a new document to replace it with:
+The update function it takes  two arguments—the first specifying the criteria to find the document we want to update, and the second providing a new document to replace it with.

+> **Important**<br>
+> only the first match is updated!

 ```mongodb
 db.people.update(